happybits/testlandingpages/DEPLOYMENT.md

 ## 🖼️ Image Management

-- All images are stored in the root `Images/` folder
+- All production images are stored in `pro/Images/` folder
-- Images are referenced using `../Images/` path in subfolders
+- Images are referenced using `../Images/` path from role subfolders
-- When deployed, only the specific project folder is accessible
+- When deployed, only the pro/ directory content is accessible
-- Creative assets are protected from direct web access
+- Root Images/ folder remains protected from direct web access
+- Single source of truth for all production images